 - The terrace of lions

-This is the most documented tourist attraction in Delos and sits majestically overlooking the Sacred Lake.
-The Terrace of lion is a row of white marble lions, which were originally nine but only fove have remained.
-These are replicas and the originals can be viewed at the Delos Museum.
+This is the most documented tourist attraction in Delos and overlooks the majestic Sacred Lake.
+The Terrace of Lions is a row of white marble lions, originally there were nine but only five have remained.
+These are replicas and the originals are in the exhibition at Delos Museum.